 – Improved handling in choppy conditions

-Keep the jetski light, less items in the front of the Sea-doo.
+Keep the jetski light and fewer items in the front of the Sea-doo.

 My Sea-Doo GTI 130 has a top speed of around 58mph or 94kph.
 This is more than fast enough for what I need it for.

-It has enough power to pull a wakboard or a 3 person towable tube.
+It has enough power to pull a wakeboard or a 3 person towable tube.